 A large part of Amazon’s strength lies in how far they have managed to extend their product reach and marketing.
 They can supply more products to more people in more places, and deliver them faster than most other websites, especially as they have shifted to offering one day or same-day shipping with Prime accounts in 2019.
 These advantages make them a formidable adversary in the eCommerce world, but it is vital to recognize the areas in which Amazon has not excelled.

 Over the last few years, there has been continuing speculation about Amazon’s customer service, as many portions of it have been automated or have been found unsatisfactory by users.
 The apparent emphasis on keeping the cost that Amazon incurs from customer service interactions low has become very apparent, and the lack of human touch is being noticed throughout the company’s infrastructure.
-This trend towards automation is a factor being considered in the issue of stolen artwork being sold on Amazon’s site.
+This trend towards automation is a factor being considered on the issue of stolen artwork being sold on Amazon’s site.

 With an apparent lack of remorse on the part of the company, the ongoing shift away from human contact and involvement is a long-standing sore point for Amazon and many other large online retailers.
 These ongoing customer interaction issues can be used as a roadmap for where independent companies can focus their efforts and exceed Amazon.

-Find Your eCommerce Niche
+Find Your Ecommerce Niche

 As noted above, Amazon owns almost half of all U.S. online retail sales, and this alone can be incredibly intimidating when first looking into building an eCommerce site that has to compete with the online giant.
 The critical thing to remember is that Amazon has cast a wide net with a massive inventory, something that you, presumably, are not doing.